How to build your Brand Identity for a strong Digital Presence?

 Answer the following questions for help in defining your brand message:

 When you’ve defined your brand message, make sure your company’s messaging sounds the same on all your platforms.
 The content and tone should be consistent, whether it appears on your website, Instagram posts, YouTube videos, email campaigns, or other channels.
+Keeping a consistent brand tone across all platforms helps your audience easily recognize your message, no matter where they see it.
 Use internet-appropriate communication, such as GIFs, memes, or emojis, occasionally.

 Set up and use Social Media Accounts